 When does the limitations clock start running

-The SOL clock starts running on the limitations period upon the last activity on the debt.
+The SOL clock starts running on the limitations period upon the last activity on the account.
 That activity could be a payment on a debt; it could be a charge on an open account.

-If there are neither charges nor payments on a contract debt after that, the period runs for four years in California.
+If there are neither charges nor payments on a contract after that, the period runs for four years in California.

 More from the FTC on time barred debts.